brrastak/hand_frame_bot/README.md

 # Handframe bot

-A simple bot that receives a symbol and returns it, surrounded by several (random number; up to 5) layers of hands pointing at it.
+A simple telegram bot that receives a symbol and returns it, surrounded by several (random number; up to 5) layers of hands pointing at it.
 The color changes from light to dark or vice versa (also randomly):

 ```text
 👇🏼👇🏼👇🏼👇🏼👇🏼